Getting started

 Configuration

-Sysand offers three ways of configuring it’s behavior:
+Sysand offers three ways of configuring its behavior:

 - command line options